geminikenshi/Leetcode/20. Valid Parentheses/README.md

 LeetCode : [problem](https://leetcode.com/problems/valid-parentheses/description/)

-This problem is easy to solve with the stack datastructure
+This problem is easy to solve with the stack data structure

-Every closing bracket has to match the closest opening bracket or it will be invalid.
+Every closing bracket has to match the closest opening bracket or it is invalid.

 Example: